International

 Main Sectors of Industry

 The United States is a highly industrialised country with high levels of productivity and the use of modern technologies.
 Key sectors include agriculture (corn, soy, beef, and cotton); manufacturing of machinery, chemical products, food, and automobiles; and a booming tertiary market focused on finance, new technologies, insurance, real estate, rentals, and leases.
 The American agricultural sector is without doubt one of the world's largest, with California alone producing more than one-third of the country's vegetables and two-thirds of its fruits and nuts.
-Nevertheless, agriculture only accounts for 1% of GDP and employs 1% of the workforce (World Bank, latest data available).
-According to the latest data from the U.S. Department of Agriculture, keeping into consideration also food and related industries, the primary sector contributed USD 1.264 trillion to the U.S. GDP in 2021, a 5.4% share (the output of America’s farms alone contributed USD 164.7 billion).
-In 2021, 21.1 million full- and part-time jobs were related to the agricultural and food sectors - 10.5% of total U.S. employment.
-In the most recent survey, there were 2.02 million U.S. farms in 2020, for a total of 897 million acres of land (USDA).
+Nevertheless, agriculture only accounts for 0.9% of GDP and employs 2% of the workforce (World Bank, latest data available).
+Based on data from the Bureau of Economic Analysis, agriculture, food, and related industries contributed approximately USD 1.537 trillion to U.S. GDP in 2023, accounting for 5.5%.
+The output from American farms made up USD 222.3 billion of this total, representing around 0.8% of GDP.
+The USDA’s December 2024 forecast projected net farm income at USD 140.7 billion—a 4.1% drop from 2023 and a 22.6% decline from the 2022 peak.
+Inflation-adjusted losses deepen by 6.3%.
+In 2024, U.S. corn production was estimated at 14.9 billion bushels, down 3% from 2023.
+Rice rose 2% to 222 million cwt, soybeans increased 5% to 4.37 billion bushels, and cotton surged 19% to 14.4 million 480-pound bales (data USDA).

-Including a broad range of activities, the industrial sector contributes to 17.9% of GDP and employs 20% of the workforce (World Bank).
+Including a broad range of activities, the industrial sector contributes to 17.6% of GDP and employs 19% of the workforce (World Bank).
 Besides the industries mentioned above, the country is also the world leader in the aerospace and pharmaceutical industries.
-Thanks to its abundant natural resources, the United States has become a leader in the production of a number of minerals and has been able to maintain diversified production.
-The country is the world's largest producer of liquid natural gas, aluminium, electricity and nuclear energy.
-It is the world's third-largest oil producer and, for several years, has also been developing shale gas extraction on a large scale.
-The manufacturing sector alone accounts for 12% of the country’s value-added (U.S. Department of Commerce).
-As per data from the Bureau of Economic Analysis, private goods-producing industries decreased 10.4% in Q2 2022.
+Thanks to its abundant natural resources, the United States has become a leader in the production of several minerals and has been able to maintain diversified production.
+The country is the world's largest producer of liquified natural gas, aluminium, electricity and nuclear energy.
+It is the world's third-largest oil producer and has also developed shale gas extraction on a large scale.
+In terms of value-added, the U.S. is the second-largest manufacturing nation in the world behind China.
+The manufacturing sector alone contributes USD 2.65 trillion to the economy, employs nearly 13 million workers, and represents 10.3% of GDP (U.S. Department of Commerce).

 Breakdown of Economic Activity By Sector Agriculture Industry Services